stefangabos/world_countries/README.md

-# World countries with flags
+# World countries in SQL, JSON and CSV formats, available in 4 languages, and with national flags

-*Up-to-date MySQL dump files of world countries and associated alpha-2, alpha-3 and numeric codes as defined by the ISO 3166 standard and published by the [International Organization for Standardization](https://www.iso.org/iso-3166-country-codes.html), with national flags included and available in multiple languages.*
+*Up-to-date lists of world countries and associated alpha-2, alpha-3 and numeric codes as defined by the ISO 3166 standard and published by the [International Organization for Standardization](https://www.iso.org/iso-3166-country-codes.html), available in MySQL, JSON and CSV formats, in multiple languages and with national flags included.*

-The MySQL dump files contain:
+The files contain:

 - the **ISO 3166-1 numeric** country codes
 - the **ISO 3166** official short names in *English*<small><sup>[1](#footnote)</sup></small>